Battle of Shiromoni: Command under Manzur

-With 25 or more Pakistani tanks in front of them, Major Manzur and his suicidal commando force began to advance towards the enemy tanks amidst heavy fire from tanks and hundreds of mortars.
+With 25 or more Pakistani tanks in front of them, Major Manzur and his commando force began to advance towards the enemy tanks amidst heavy fire from tanks and hundreds of mortars.
 They breached the Pakistani lines and began to destroy tanks and cannons.
 They began to throw grenades inside any Pakistani tanks which had their hatches open.
-This helped decline the Pakistani soldiers’ morale and many of them began to abandon their tanks and desert their positions.
+This helped reduce the Pakistani soldiers’ morale, and many of them began to abandon their tanks and desert their positions.

 On the other side, the Indian forces at the back still had no clue whether Major Manzur was still alive or not.
 Around this time, message from the front line reached the Indian soldiers that Major Manzur was still alive and the Pakistanis were slowly retreating.
-By six o’clock, it was already sunup and as planned the Indian airstrikes finally arrived to lay the final nail in the coffin of the Pakistani frontline defense.
+By six o’clock, it was already sunup and, as planned, the Indian airstrikes finally arrived to lay the final nail in the coffin of the Pakistani frontline defense.
 With 157 of his men killed, Brigadier Hayat Khan agreed to surrender to Major Manzur.

 Surrender of Brigadier Hayat Khan

 On that day, at around 1:30 pm, Brigadier Hayat Khan, along with his 3,700 men, officially surrendered to joint Bangladeshi and Indian forces on the premises of Khulna Circuit House.
-Fifteen kilometers away from Shiromoni.
-Brigadier Delvar Singh of the Indian Army, who arrived at the surrender ceremony via helicopter, signed the document for the Pakistani surrender on behalf of the allied forces.
+Fifteen kilometers away from Shiromoni, Brigadier Delvar Singh of the Indian Army, who arrived at the surrender ceremony via helicopter, signed the document for the Pakistani surrender on behalf of the allied forces.
 The instrument of surrender was signed at 1:55 pm.